ascoderu/lokole/README.rst

 ----------------

 There is a `script <https://github.com/ascoderu/opwen-webapp/blob/master/setup/setup-lokole.sh>`_ to set up a new Lokole device.
-The script will install the web app in this repository as well as standard web infrastructure like nginx and gunicorn.
+The script will install the email app in this repository as well as standard infrastructure like nginx and gunicorn.
 The script will also make ready peripherals like the USB modem used for data exchange, and set up any required background jobs such as the email synchronization cron job.